lee-junseok/RNN_Startup_Name_Generator/README.md

 I can also give some randomness on the initial states (x0 the first time step input, a0 the initial hidden state, c0 the initial cell state).
 Below are some examples generated.

-ripprene
+- ripprene
-sporemant
+- sporemant
-eneestree
+- eneestree
-topers ate
+- topers ate
-hippriseal
+- hippriseal
-@7sheappphayerable
+- @7sheappphayerable
-adtate
+- adtate
-appaaseare
+- appaaseare
-heapprist
+- heapprist
-️igrom
+️- igrom
-bollabs
+- bollabs
-loond
+- loond
-tretachen mectieng
+- tretachen mectieng
-rivens
+- rivens
-trealist
+- trealist
-crander
+- crander
-pppaster
+- pppaster
-harophate
+- harophate
-hindersound
+- hindersound
-ted
+- ted

 We see 'Ted' which is an already existing name. ('Ted' is not in the training set.)
 'Hindersound' definitely can be some product name or even a company name, 'Igrom' can fit to any field, and 'Rivens' can be a name of a game.
 Most of these names sound great for me!